runnermann/JavaFX8-Dijkstra-and-Graph-Calculator/README.md

 # JavaFX8-Dijkstra-and-Graph-Calculator

+- This calculator is a simplified version from a recent project.
+It provides feedback to the user to help them with understanding where they've made errors in hand calculations of polynomials.
+After the polynomial is entered into the "problem" text-field, the user then enters the correct answer into the "answer" text-field.
+If the user has entered an incorrect answer, a drop-down list is displayed with the operators and coefficients in the order they were calculated in.
+The user can hover over the drop-down list and the operator in the original polynomail will be highlighted with a circle displayed above the operator.
+The user may then check their calculations for common errors such as calculations with the operator sequence or failing to change/carry the signs.

+Click the image below for a demo on youtube.
+You will have to return to this page when the video is finished.

 [![Demo Video](./calculator_unsolved.png)](https://youtu.be/mw4iMDV1vAs)

-Click the image above for a demo on youtube.
-You will have to return to this page when the video is finished.

 ![Picture](./calculator_solved.png)

 ![Picture](./graph_calculator.png)

-// @todo integrate effecient math formating system that changes the math format as the user types.
-Currently investigating the // jlatexmathFX library as a possiblity, however the jlatexmathFX library has a high performance cost.

-- This calculator is a simplified version from a recent project.
-It provides feedback to the user to help them with understanding where they've made errors in hand calculations of polynomials.
-After the polynomial is entered into the "problem" text-field the user then enters the correct answer into the "answer" field.
-If the user has entered an incorrect answer, they can check their calculations for the common errors such as calculations with the operator sequence or failing to change or carry the signs.
 - This calculator uses Edgsar Dijkstra's Shunting Yard algorithm to ensure correct order of operations.
 - After entering the expression in the main field of the calculator, and pressing calc: